Desk-with-two-laptops-and-two-people-going-through-printout-in-the-middle

 Before you start compiling your feedback

-Before you start compiling your feedback, there are a few things your copywriter would like you to bear in mind.
+Before you start compiling your copywriting feedback, there are a few things your copywriter would like you to bear in mind.

 The copy hasn’t been written for you